Table of contents

 Docker images

-To understand Docker image security scanning, you first have to understand Docker images.
+To understand Docker image security scanning, you first have to understand Docker images — the foundation of every container scan and runtime environment.
 In Docker, a container image is a file that defines which data and processes should exist inside a particular container when it starts.
 In other words, it’s a blueprint for the specific application or service that runs inside a given container.

 To create a Docker image, you first create a Dockerfile, which is a plain-text file that defines what should be included in a container image.
 Typically, your Dockerfile will take a Docker base image, which in most cases is some version of a Linux distribution.
-The Dockerfile will then modify the base image in some way, such as by adding extra packages to it, or defining certain processes to start in addition to those that the base image runs by default.
+The Dockerfile will then modify the base image in some way, such as by adding packages or defining new processes.
+Maintaining a clean, well-audited base image is one of the simplest container security best practices you can follow.

 Once you have a complete Dockerfile, you can turn it into an image using the Docker build command.
-You can then upload the image to a container registry, which is a repository of container images that can be downloaded when you want to run a container.
+You can then upload the image to a container registry, which stores and distributes container images for deployment.
+Many organizations combine this process with automated docker image security validation to ensure only trusted images are used.

 Docker image scans

-Docker image security scanning is a process for finding security vulnerabilities within your Docker image files.
+Docker image security scanning is a process for identifying docker container vulnerabilities and insecure packages within your image files before they reach production.

 RUN yum install -y https://repo.mysql.com/mysql-community-minimal-release-el7.rpm